justgetcoding/justgetcoding.github.io/_posts/2017-02-22-extending-array.md

 It is pretty simple to just supply sort with a comparison function, but it really isn't that much more difficult to extend Array with a new method built to sort numbers.
 That's just what we're going to do.

-The code used to compare numbers instead of strings is right in the MDN entry for sort() [link here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort "MDN Array.sort()").
+The code used to compare numbers instead of strings is right in the MDN entry for sort() <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort">Link Here</a>.
 It's the heart of what we are going to use.
 It looks like this:

 ```javascript